Maths and Computing / Information Technology

 - Number; decimals, factors, prime numbers, highest common factors and lowest common multiples.

-A range of resources will be used so that students of all abilities will be able to make good progress.
+A range of resources will be used so that pupils of all abilities will be able to make good progress.

 Other websites which we use are:

-Every year we enter 120 students from Years 7 to 11 in both the junior and intermediate United Kingdom Mathematics Trust (UKMT) challenges.
+Every year we enter 120 pupils from Years 7 to 11 in both the junior and intermediate United Kingdom Mathematics Trust (UKMT) challenges.
 Some example questions and past papers can be found here.

-We also encourage students to enter the Southampton University Cipher Challenge, details of which can be found here.
+We also encourage pupils to enter the Southampton University Cipher Challenge, details of which can be found here.

 KS3 Scheme of Work